Vaironl/CrimeMapping/app/StyleSheets/stylesheetsReadme.txt

 This folder will hold style sheets of type .css.
+Every page should have its own style sheet.